ibm-cloud-docs/loadbalancer-service/faqs.md

 {: #faqs-terraform}
 {: faq}

 Terraform can be used to create, update, and delete an IBM Cloud Load Balancer service resource.
-For more information, see [Using Terraform with Cloud Load Balancer service](/docs/terraform?topic=terraform-infrastructure-resources#lbaas).

 ## Is it possible to add members with secondary IP addresses?
 {: #faqs-seconary-ip}